Driftwood Fairy Scape with a Twist of Cotton

 How to color moss

 There are many ways to color moss.
 You can immerse some moss in a bucket of cold fabric dye and let it soak up the color.
-Or you can take the easy way out and drench it with craft paint.
-In a spray bottle, thin the craft paint down with a little bit of water.
-Give it a good shake before spraying all over your moss.
-Let it dry and apply another coat if necessary.
+Or you can take the easy way out and drench it with a mix of craft paint and glycerine.

 Putting the fairy scape together